nepeivodaRS/QA_tool/QA_tool_Hades/README.md

 to your system path

-3. in mcini_to_aamcc/file_formation.cc and QA_AAMCC/FragmentationInput_mcini.cc change R__LOAD_LIBRARY path to your libMcIniData location
+3. Change in mcini_to_aamcc/file_formation.cc and QA_AAMCC/FragmentationInput_mcini.cc
+* R__LOAD_LIBRARY path to your libMcIniData.so location (https://github.com/OlegGolosov/mcini)

-4. Install Tkinter: apt-get install python3-tk
+4. Install Tkinter:
+   * apt-get install python3-tk

-5. Run QA tool in qa_exec folder by python3.9 AAMCC_run.py
+5. Run QA tool in qa_exec folder by
+   * python3.9 AAMCC_run.py